-In WWDC 2021, Apple announced tons of new features for the SwiftUI framework to make developers’ life easier.
+In WWDC 2021, Apple announced tons of new features for the SwiftUI framework to make developers’ lives easier.

-AsyncImage was definitely one of the most anticipated features, introduced in iOS 15.
-If your app needs to retrieve and display images from remote servers, this new view should save you from writing your own code to handle asynchronous download.
+AsyncImage was definitely one of the most anticipated features introduced in iOS 15.
+If your app needs to retrieve and display images from remote servers, this view saves you from writing your own code to handle asynchronous download.

 AsyncImage is a built-in view for loading and displaying remote images asynchronously.
-All you need is to tell it what the image URL is.
+All you need is to tell it what the image URL is, and

-AsyncImage then does the heavy lifting to grab the remote image and show it on screen.
+AsyncImage will then do the heavy lifting to grab the remote image and show it on the screen.

 In this chapter, I will show you how to work with